zowe/sample-spring-boot-api-service/docs/zos-deployment.md

     port: 10080
 ```

-**&ast;Note:&ast;** This uses the existing keystore and truststore for localhost without integration to API ML.
+**Note:** This uses the existing keystore and truststore for localhost without integration to API ML.
 If you want to integrate to Zowe API ML, you need to follow the instructions in [Generate a keystore and truststore for a new service on z/OS](https://zowe.github.io/docs-site/latest/extend/extend-apiml/api-mediation-security.html#zowe-runtime-on-z-os) and modify the `application.yml`.

 #### Deploy `keystore` and `truststore`